offen/analyticstxt/draft-ring-analyticstxt.md

 This document defines a text file format that can be used by implementors to signal information about their usage of analytics software to both users and software.

-By convention, this file is called analytics.txt.
+By convention, this file is called "analytics.txt".
 Its location and scope are described in {{location}}.

 This text file contains multiple fields with different values.
 A field contains a "name" which is the first part of a field all the way up to the colon (for example: "Author:") and follows the syntax defined for "field-name" in section 3.6.8 of {{?RFC5322}}.
 Field names are case-insensitive (as per section 2.3 of {{?RFC5234}}).
 The "value" comes after the field name and follows the syntax defined for "unstructured" in section 3.2.5 of {{?RFC5322}}.
-The file MAY also contain blank lines.
+The file MAY also contain blank lines and comments.

 A field MUST always consist of a name and a value (for example: "Author: Jane Doe <jane.doe@example.com>").
 Each field MUST appear on its own line.
-Unless specified otherwise by the field definition, multiple values MUST be chained together for a single field (for example: "Compliance: gdpr, ccpa") using the "," character (%x2c).
+Unless specified otherwise by the field definition, multiple values MUST be chained together for a single field (for example: "Implements: gdpr, ccpa") using the "," character (%x2c).
-Unless otherwise indicated in a definition of a particular field, a field MAY NOT appear multiple times.
+A field MAY NOT appear multiple times.

-Implementors SHOULD aim for creating an analytics.txt file that is easy to understand by non-technical audiences.
+Implementors SHOULD aim for authoring an analytics.txt file that is easy to understand by non-technical audiences.

 ## Comments